Australia Responsible for Manus Island Detainees, U.N. Says

 Canberra has attempted to renounce responsibility for the remaining refugees, who no longer have access to food, water or electricity and report deteriorating conditions.
 Immigration Minister Peter Dutton has accused the detainees attempting to “force” a change to Australia’s notoriously stringent immigration policy, dismissing their complaints of dire conditions as ““nothing more than subterfuge.”

 Authorities in Papua New Guinea have threatened to forcibly remove the remaining migrants, who fled conflict in countries including Afghanistan, Iran, Sri Lanka, Sudan and Myanmar, if they have not agreed to relocation by Nov.
-11.
+11. Earlier today, migrants reported that PNG police and immigration forces dismantled shelters and makeshift water collection containers.

 On Nov.
-9, Police arrested five activists for attempting to scale Sydney’s iconic Opera House and unfurl a banner protesting Australia’s treatment of the asylum-seekers.
+9, police arrested five activists for attempting to scale Sydney’s iconic Opera House and unfurl a banner protesting Australia’s treatment of the asylum-seekers.